Henri Welschinger

 Henri Welschinger (1846–1919) was a French historian, journalist, and litterateur.

 Biography

 Henri Welschinger was born on February 2, 1846, in Muttersholtz, a small village located eight kilometers from Sélestat, in the Bas-Rhin, France.
 He was educated at the petit seminaire of Notre-Dame-des-Champs in Paris where he received a classical education (Greek, Latin, Logic, Math).
 He began his career as an archivist at the National Assembly in 1867.
 Then, he was employed in the highest offices of the Senate.
-He was director of the law-drafting, the legislative printing and the cabinet minutes.
+He was the director of law-drafting, legislative printing and cabinet minutes.
 He lived in the Luxembourg Palace for forty-two years.
 He was elected member of the Academy of Moral and Political Sciences in 1907, later holding the chair in philosophy and the history there.

-Henri Welschinger died on November 3, 1919 in Viroflay, at age 73.
+Henri Welschinger died on November 3, 1919, in Viroflay, at age 73.